prometheus-digital/ithemes-exchange/readme.txt

 == Changelog ==
 = 1.15.0 =
-* Updated lib/classes to 2.4.3
+* Updated lib/classes to 2.4.3 - Fixed a potential Remote Code Execution (RCE) security hole caused by unsanitized inputs for resizing certain kinds of images and generating zip files.
+Exploiting this flaw would require third-party code or a privileged WordPress user.
+Thanks to Ryan Satterfield (http://planetzuda.com) for helping to identify this issue.
 * Remove quanity input box if multi-item product is not allowed
 * Adding secure/httponly flags to setcookie, taken from original DB Sessions on github
 * Adding deactivation warning to paypal addons